Skip to content

 Stewardship

-We are an active network of stewards working to remove invasive plants and replant native plants along the Champlain Heights Trail system.
+Community volunteers join together to help remove invasive plants and replant native plants along the Champlain Heights Trail system.

 “I love giving back to the community and being part of the change we see.”